Gorman, California: Gorman

 It was next bought by David W. Alexander, the sheriff of Los Angeles County, who sold the place to James Gorman Sr. in 1867 or 1868.
-The log "public house", which furnished food, lodgings, and liquor, soon became known as Gorman's Station.
-Gorman was a veteran of the Mexican–American War of 1848 and was at Fort Tejon as a civilian teamster and herder in 1854 while it was being built.
-In 1876, Gorman Sr. died after he was run over by his own supply wagon.
+The log "public house", which furnished food, lodgings, and liquor, soon became known as Gorman's Station a.k.a.
+Gorman Station.
+James Gorman was reportedly at Fort Tejon as a civilian teamster and herder in 1854 while it was being built.
+On May 7, 1873, Gorman died on the ride home from Los Angeles after he fell out of his supply wagon and was run over by its own wheels.

-The first post office was established in December 1877 with Henry Gorman, probably James' brother, as the postmaster.
+The first post office at Gorman Station was established sometime between December 1, 1877, and March 1, 1878, with Mary E. Wilson – likely James Gorman's sister-in-law – as postmaster.
+Henry Gorman, James's son, was appointed postmaster in January 1887; Edward Gorman, another son, took over the position in September 1893.
 (The community today is served by a contract postal unit in the local market, but delivery is through the Lebec post office.)
-Gorman's widow, Johanna, continued to run the family farm and the roadside rest until she died in 1889.
+James Gorman's widow, Johanna, continued to run the family farm and the roadside rest until she died in 1889.

-In 1898, the ranch was bought by Oscar Ralphs, whose brother, George, had already begun a business in Los Angeles (in 1872) that eventually became the Ralphs supermarket chain.
+In or around 1898, the ranch was bought by Oscar Ralphs, whose brother, George, had already begun a business in Los Angeles (in 1872) that eventually became the Ralphs supermarket chain.